Producible/MinRAGServer/README.md

-# FileToURLs
+# MinFileServer

-The FileToURLs is a Go-based web application that provides a user-friendly interface to navigate through project directories and view file contents.
+The MinFileServer is a Go-based web application that provides a user-friendly interface to navigate through project directories and view file contents.
 It's designed to assist ChatGPT in reading files from URLs, with the support of scraping plugins.
-The application allows users to browse through different projects, expand/collapse directories, and view file contents in a new window.
+The application allows users quickly to browse through different projects, expand/collapse directories, and view file contents in a new window.

 ## Features
 - Display a list of projects configured in JSON files.
 - Navigate through directories and subdirectories of a project.
 - View file contents in a new window.
-- Copy file URLs and info to the clipboard.
+- Copy file URLs and info to the clipboard to paste in ChatGPT
 - Configure visibility settings such as showing/hiding hidden files, timestamping URLs, and filtering files and folders based on extensions or names.
 - Customize appearance through CSS and JavaScript.
 - Supports scraping plugins for enhanced functionality.